MIG Wire Types for Auto Body: Which to Use and When

 Good MIG wire choice can make or break auto body repairs—discover which wire fits each metal and why the wrong pick costs you later.

-For auto body MIG welding, you’ll usually want ER70S-6 on clean mild steel with .023 wire for 24- to 18-gauge panels and .030 for 16-gauge and thicker sheet.
-Use ER70S-3 only when you need a softer arc on delicate repairs.
-Pick ER5356 for aluminum, ER308L for stainless, and flux-cored wire for rusty or dirty metal.
+Auto body MIG welding can go wrong fast when the wire is too large, too hot, or wrong for the metal.
+For most clean mild-steel body repairs, you’ll usually want ER70S-6 with .023 wire for 24- to 18-gauge panels and .030 wire for 16-gauge and thicker sheet.
+Use ER70S-3 only when you want a softer arc on delicate repairs.
+Pick ER5356 for aluminum, ER308L for stainless, and flux-cored wire only when the metal condition or work area calls for it.
 Match your gas and settings to the material, and you’ll avoid common mistakes while improving weld quality.

 What MIG Wire Works Best for Auto Body?